[UPDATED AUGUST 2024]

 Cats love to sleep.
 In fact, cats sleep an average of 16 hours every day.
 So, you might be forgiven for not noticing when your cat is sleeping more than usual.
 But this can be a sign of joint stiffness, particularly in elderly cats.
 So why does this happen?

-• More easily tired – living with stiff joints is a tiring business when you’re a cat.
+- More easily tired – living with stiff joints can be tiring when you’re a cat.
 Your cat uses all their joints all the time and will need to rest more.

-• Overweight?
-If your cat is moving less, they might also be putting on weight.
-It is worth a quick weigh-in at your vet and a re-assessment of their diet to help them lose weight.
+- Overweight? – If your cat is moving less, they might also be putting on weight, which can contribute to fatigue.
+It is worth a quick weigh-in at your vet and a re-assessment of their diet to help them manage their weight.
 Ask your vet for specific nutritional guidance and a weight loss plan, if in doubt.

 Has your cat stopped jumping up?

 Cats are naturally nimble creatures and are used to jumping up and down from substantial heights.
-This takes a lot of joint strength, so it’s not surprising if they’re finding it difficult when their joints become stiff.
-If you notice that your cat is reluctant to jump as high as they used to – or not able to jump at all, it might be because they’re stiff.
+This takes a lot of joint strength, so it’s not surprising if they’re finding it difficult to keep doing this when their joints become stiff.
+If you notice that your cat is reluctant to jump as high as they used to – or is not able to jump at all – it might be because of joint stiffness.

-• Climbing assistance – you can help your cat to climb without jumping by placing stools, boxes or other climbing aids near the places where you know your cat likes to be.
-Giving them some climbing support will help them to get to their favourite spots again.
+- Climbing assistance – you can help your cat climb without jumping, by placing stools, boxes or other climbing aids near the places where you know they like to be.
+Giving them some climbing support will help them to get back to their favourite spots again.

 Joint Care PLUS for Cats